beta68/install_cevdrx11/README.md

-# install_cevdrx11 for Amlogic Devices
+# install_cevdrx11 for Amlogic devices

 Unzip the instatll-script, copy it to CoreElec /storage directory and execute it: `./install.sh`.
 The script will download an Ubuntu 20.04 image, extract the rootfs, update it and install missing packages required for VDR and X11.
 The package list is provided as a base64 encoded tar.bz2-payload within the script.